- July 01, 1989

 - Rebellion Racing

-Nathanael Berthon is a French racing driver, who currently competes at the 2016 FIA World Endurance Championship.
+Nathanael Berthon is a French racing driver, who competes in sports car and touring car competitions in recent time.
 Prior to that, Berthon raced in few competitions with open-wheel race cars, reaching the highest step in the single-seater ladder in the GP2 Series, but also participating in the Formula E Championship.

 Nathanaël Berthon was born on July 1, 1989, in Romagnat, in central France.
 He started racing in 2002, entering French karting championship.
 Berthon's progress through karting competitions ended in 2007 when he participated in the KF1 World Cup.

 In 2008, Nathanael debuted in the car racing, driving for Boutsen Energy Racing in the Formula Renault 2.0.
 He entered both FR2.0 West European Cup and Eurocup, but without notable results.
 In 2009, after joining Epsilon Euskadi team, Berthon scored one victory (at Spa) and seven podiums in the FR2.0 West European Cup, finishing third in the points.
 In the Eurocup, he finished sixth in the final classification.

 In 2010, Berthon joined International Draco Racing in the Formula Renault 3.5 Series.
 He scored one victory (at Magny-Cours)and finished seventh in the points and fourth among rookies.
 Berthon returned to FR3.5 Series in 2011, joining ISR Racing.
 With just one podium, Nathanael finished 13th in the points.

 During the season, Berthon participated in four races of GP2 Asia Series, driving for the Racing Engineering team.
 In the GP2 Final at Abu Dhabi's Yas Marina Circuit, Berthon was also driving for the Racing Engineering team.

 Berthon participated in Formula 1 test in 2011